Skip to content

 The patient receives care wherever they call home.
 Family and friends function as the patient’s primary caregivers.
 Each of our team members visit our patients on a regular basis and guides them, their caregivers and families through the process of the terminal illness or condition.

-The patient’s primary care physician continues to provide care for non-hospice related conditions and collaborates with our medical director and hospice team on hospice care issues.
+The patient’s primary care provider continues to provide care for non-hospice related conditions and collaborates with our medical director and hospice team on hospice care issues.
 The hospice medical director assists in the development of the patient’s hospice plan of care and approves any changes made to the plan by the hospice team.

 Hospice care is covered by Medicare and most private insurers.
 Ohio’s Hospice does not bill a patient for any services not covered by these payers.